 Knowing the Business Domain

-Sterblue’s strategy has always been to address business verticals one after each other.
+Sterblue’s strategy has always been to address business verticals one after the other.
 This proved highly valuable as we realized that deep business domain knowledge is a critical factor of success in applied machine learning.

 This business knowledge allowed us to design appropriate data representations, optimize labelling tools, ensure data quality, and many other aspects of the data science pipeline.